-Enforcement of Foreign Judgments Comparative Guide - Litigation, Mediation & Arbitration - Austria
+Enforcement of Foreign Judgments Comparative Guide

 3.6 How long does it usually take to obtain a declaration of enforceability?

+The duration of the process for obtaining a declaration of enforceability in Austria may vary depending on the workload of the competent court.
 It takes approximately one to two months for a decision on recognition and enforcement to be rendered at first instance.
-This period may be extended by a maximum of a further six months if the decision is appealed.
+This period may be extended by a maximum of six months if the decision is appealed.

 3.7 Can the applicant seek injunctive relief while the process is ongoing?